Spring Cleanup: A good time to tidy things up a bit

 You’ll have to tend to this for the entire growing season.
 It gives you an excuse to observe your tree when the neighbors see you out in the yard, otherwise they might think you’ve lost your mind.

 If you give up, hopefully you won’t.
-Go to a nursery and buy a new fig tree.
+Go to a nursery or online and buy new fig trees.

 When you grow your fig tree outside, all you have to do is plant it and let it grow.
 Here are some suggestions to consider.